Requirements for the STEM Teaching Minor

 STEM Teaching Minor

-To earn the STEM Teaching Minor, math, science and engineering undergraduates must successfully complete the required 24 credits of UTeach coursework.
-For math teacher certification, math and computer science undergraduates must also take 92.210 Functions and Modeling.
+To earn the STEM Teaching Minor, undergraduates must successfully complete the required 24 credits of UTeach coursework and practicum.
+For math teacher certification, math and computer science undergraduates must also successfully complete Functions and Modeling and Geometry.
 Several of these UTeach courses also serve as Gen Ed or free electives course requirements.
-The 6-credit teaching practicum is completed during one semester of senior year.
+The 6-credit teaching practicum is completed during the final semester of senior year and requires student to teach full days for the semester.

 Massachusetts Tests for Educator Licensure (MTEL)